 FYI

-Celtic people of pre-medieval Europe, we have Halloween.
+Thanks to the Celtic people of pre-medieval Europe, we have Halloween.
 The Celts celebrated the end of the light half of the year with the festival of “Samhain” (pronounced sah-wen), which they observed during the October/November lunar cycle.
 Costumes and treats were a traditional part of the Celtic celebration.
 And while Samhain began as a strictly Celtic festival, it is probable that aspects of Roman religion were incorporated into its observance over the four centuries of Roman rule in Britain (43-410 AD).
 Pomona was the Roman goddess of fruit trees and gardens.
 Her symbol was an apple.
 Some scholars believe this may explain how candied apples and bobbing for apples became associated with Halloween.
 Later with the early Christians, November 1 became All Saints Day or All Hallow's Day.
 The night before became All Hallow's eve.

 As Christianity spread throughout the world, pagan holidays were either Christianized or forgotten.
 Samhain was absorbed into Halloween.
 Costumes and gifts and bobbing for apples were preserved, incorporated into the new holiday.
 They remain a celebrated part of Halloween to this day, many centuries later.